• Skip to primary navigation

 Notes

-My recipe will give you approximately 2 cups of mango sauce.
-You can easily half, double, or triple the recipe as per your requirements.
+My recipe makes approximately 2 cups of mango sauce.
+You can easily half, double, or triple the recipe to suit your requirements.

 If using frozen mangoes, then thaw them before cooking.